wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

     Listeners with `         orderId=95        ` and
     `         orderId=97        ` are set to **true** in the
     `         <IS_HOME>/repository/conf/deployment.toml        ` file.

+    !!!
+Note
+        If there is no such entries for `event.default_listener.xxx`, in `deployment.toml`, no need to configure the following.

     ``` java
     [event.default_listener.identity_mgt]